 AFDO and its membership have successfully managed and delivered a range of projects as well as bringing to policy makers the day to day experience and issues faced by people with disability so that there is a strong contribution to national and state reform agendas that further full economic and social participation in mainstream Australian life.

 AFDO does not take on advocacy issues for individuals with a disability or their families/carers.
-Please visit our Resources page for a list of advocacy organisations.
+Please follow this link for a list of individual advocacy organisations.